roshangrewal/programming-library/README.md

-<h1>Programming Library: OpenSource Resources</h1>
+<h1>Programming Library: OpenSource Resources for Software Development</h1>
-<p>A collection of the best resources for programming, web development, computer science and more.</p>
+<p>This library is a curated collection of sources of information and similar resources, selected by educator, experts, learners and made accessible to programmer community for reference.
+Which include resources for <b>programming</b>, <b>web development</b>, <b>computer science</b> and manymore. </p>

 <small>About This Repo: This library is a curated collection of sources of information and similar resources, selected by educator, experts, learners and made accessible to soal community for reference. </small>